 It’s critical that you are extremely organized to ensure that you can account for all your expenses should the IRS have questions.
 It’s always a good idea to contact a certified tax professional to receive more detailed information.
 Or you can visit the IRS website for details specific to real estate professionals and self-employed professionals.

-Outline a plan to meet your real estate career goals
+Outline a plan for the your first year as a real estate agent

 Now, once you have set an annual financial goal taking your tax obligations and deductions into consideration, sketch out a plan of how you will actually meet that goal using the PALS approach: